Department of Health and Human Services

 The IG was authorized to exclude Petitioner from participating in Medicare, Medicaid, and other federal health care programs, and no mitigating circumstance justifies shortening the length of the three-year exclusion.

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. My findings of fact/conclusions of law are set forth, in italics and bold, in the discussion captions of this decision.
+- back to note 1 2.
+My findings of fact/conclusions of law are set forth, in italics and bold, in the discussion captions of this decision.